daihan054/Behavioral-Interview/README.md

 ### 8. Tell me about a time when you helped one of your teammates?
 (S) In my current project when I work on a service then sometimes I need to call another service through gateway.
 When I was about to finish a task I saw that some test cases were not passing.
 (T) I rechecked everything and found okay from my side.
 But as in the service layer I need to call another service so it might had some possibilites that that service was providing wrong data.
 (A) So I by myself check that service and found that there are some missing cases there.
 I walked to him and informed about it.
 He also checked it and found the problems.
 But he was busy with other task.
 So I offered him that I could do it for him because at the end of the we had to finish the project before the deadline.
 After fixing those bugs I pushed that changes and added him as a reviewer .
 He reviewed and merged that changes.
 (R) Then the bugs were fixed and my module also passed for all cases.

+### 9. Have you ever failed at something?
+What did you learn from it?
+The interviewer wants to check these 3 topics -
+1. Did you own it?
+2. What did you learn from this mistakes/failure
+3. What was the recovery/success?

+(S) In second year of my graduation, I had a team of 4 people to complete our semester project.
+(T) We planned to make a management type project.
+We had only two weeks at our hand.
+I took the responsibility to implement the backend.
+Others also took their interested part.
+(A) I was confident about my task.
+But after that I got two assignments to complete whose deadline were before the project submit date.
+I tried my best to complete all of them according to priorities.
+I could complete the assignments but could realised that I might fail to complete my part.
+And that's it.
+I couldn't complete it.
+(R) Although we were marked well enough for designing, documentations, presentation, but I felt like I let everyone down.
+Learnings -
+1.

 # Company Specific Questions